 A few other features, such as Cortana, assuming Microsoft makes her live up to the hype could convince consumers especially busy executives to purchase new systems.
 If Microsoft could work the bugs out and truly enable her to do almost anything such as being able to “call my partner on Skype” or “open up this or that spreadsheet” and not just to search for files, websites or the nearest restaurants.
 In Windows 10 Build 10049 however, Cortana continues to search ‘out-of-the-box’ by default instead of inwards when looking for apps and files unlike the efficiency Search had in Windows 8.

 Windows Hello biometric security could also convince company users that need the added security, with its built-in fingerprint scanning, facial and retinal scanning functions.
-New PC unit can come with built-in Intel RealSense cameras or a fingerprint scanner on the keyboard.
-Project Spartan, being the new browser on the block might entice consumers who are bogged down by security issues present in current browsers such as Chrome, Firefox and Internet Explorer.
+A new PC unit can come with built-in Intel RealSense cameras or a fingerprint scanner on the keyboard.
+Project Spartan, being the new browser on the block might entice consumers who are bogged down by security issues present in current browsers such as Chrome, Firefox, and Internet Explorer.

 The Killer App, not Just the OS